Documentation Index

 E2E Tests

 End-to-end tests validate the full stack: real LLM calls, real Docker simulation containers, and real sensor data flowing through the system.
-These require environment variables for API credentials and target URLs.
+These require environment variables for API credentials and target URLs.Test Helpers: roz-test

-The roz-test crate provides shared test infrastructure:
+Theroz-test crate provides shared test infrastructure:

-nats_container() — spins up a NATS container via testcontainers and returns a guard that cleans it up on drop
+nats_container()— spins up a NATS container via testcontainers and returns a guard that cleans it up on dropnats_url()— returns the connection URL for the running NATS container

-For database tests, use #[sqlx::test] which handles Postgres lifecycle automatically.
+#[sqlx::test] which handles Postgres lifecycle automatically.

 Test Design Rules

-Tests must verify production code, not test harness behavior.
+Tests must verify production code, not test harness behavior.No Tautological Tests

 Separate Logic from IO

 Extract pure logic into functions that can be tested without mocking IO.
-Test the pure functions directly.
+Test the pure functions directly.Test the Right Layer

 | Test type | Annotation | What it tests |